hydroflux/abstractor-ws/BACKLOG.md

 - [ ] Move the 'document_downloaded' / 'no_download' logic from the 'download' scripts into the 'previously_downloaded' and 'update_download' functions
 - [ ] Streamline the functions involved in the 'download_management' script--they're kind of a mess
 - [ ] Work a conditional back into 'update_download'---there's no conditional, so 'no_download' function will never be thrown
+- [ ] 'is_duplicate' function needs a route for Document types other than 'document_number' for updating the name of the download
+- [ ] 'is_duplicate' and 'previously_downloaded' functions should be added onto the Abstract(?) class

 ### Driver To Do